 - Atrial fibrillation; NICE CKS, August 2009

-- Atrial fibrillation (stroke prevention) - rivaroxaban; NICE Technology Appraisal, May 2012
+- Atrial fibrillation (stroke prevention) - rivaroxaban; NICE Technology Appraisal Guideline, May 2012

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.